- Lithium is best known today as an ingredient of lithium ion batteries.

 - Li-6 is a source of tritium for nuclear fusion, through low-energy nuclear fission.

 Lithium-7 has two important uses in nuclear power today and tomorrow due to its relative transparency to neutrons.
-As hydroxide it is necessary in small quantities for safe operation in pressurised water reactor (PWR) cooling systems as a pH stabilizer, and as a fluoride it is also expected to come into much greater demand for molten salt reactors (MSR).
+As hydroxide it is necessary in small quantities for safe operation in pressurised water reactor (PWR) cooling systems as a pH stabilizer, to reduce corrosion in the primary circuit.
+As a fluoride, it is also expected to come into much greater demand for molten salt reactors (MSRs).
+However, for both purposes it must be very pure Li-7, otherwise tritium is formed by neutron capture (see later section).

-The 99.95% Li-7 hydroxide is used in nuclear power engineering as an additive in PWR primary coolant for maintaining water chemistry, counteracting the corrosive effects of boric acid (used as neutron absorber) and minimizing corrosion in steam generators of PWRs.
-It is also used in manufacture of chemical reagents for nuclear power engineering, and as a basic component for preparation of nuclear grade ion-exchange membranes which are used in PWR coolant water treatment facilities.
+The 99.95% Li-7 hydroxide is used in nuclear power engineering as an additive in PWR primary coolant, at about 2.2 ppm, for maintaining water chemistry, counteracting the corrosive effects of boric acid (used as neutron absorber) and minimizing corrosion in steam generators of PWRs.
+It is also used in the manufacture of chemical reagents for nuclear power engineering, and as a basic component for preparation of nuclear grade ion-exchange membranes which are used in PWR coolant water treatment facilities.

-As a fluoride, Li-7 is used in the lithium fluoride (LiF) and lithium-beryllium fluorides which comprise the coolant salt in molten salt reactors (MSRs) now the focus of intensive development.
+As a fluoride, Li-7 is used in the lithium fluoride (LiF) and lithium-beryllium fluorides (FLiBe) which comprise the coolant salt in molten salt reactors (MSRs) now the focus of intensive development.
+FLiBe has about 14% lithium, so even higher levels of purity are required – 99.995% Li-7.
 In most cases the coolant salt also has the fuel dissolved in it.
 Such fluoride salts have very low vapour pressure even at red heat, carry more heat than the same volume of water, have good heat transfer properties, have low neutron absorbtion, are not damaged by radiation, do not react violently with air or water, and some are inert to some common structural metals.

 LiF is exceptionally stable chemically, and the LiF-BeF2 mix (‘FLiBe’) is eutectic (at 459°C it has a lower melting point than either ingredient – LiF is about 500°C).
 FLiBe is favoured in MSR primary cooling, and when uncontaminated has a low corrosion effect.
 The three nuclides (Li-7, Be, F) are among the few to have low enough thermal neutron capture cross-sections not to interfere with fission reactions.
 FLiNaK (LiF-NaF-KF) is also eutectic and solidifies at 454°C. It has a higher neutron cross-section than FLiBe or LiF but can be used intermediate cooling loops, without the toxic beryllium.

-Lithium has two stable isotopes Li-6 & Li-7, the latter being 92.5% in nature (hence atomic weight of natural lithium of 6.94).
-It is widely used in lithium-ion batteries, including those for electric cars, either as natural lithium or with an enhanced proportion of Li-6 which improves performance, utilizing chemically-pure tails from enriching Li-7.
+Lithium is widely used in lithium-ion batteries, including those for electric cars, either as natural lithium or with an enhanced proportion of Li-6 which improves performance, utilizing chemically-pure tails from enriching Li-7.

 What is claimed to be the world’s largest lithium ion battery factory was opened in 2011 at Novosibirsk.
 It is owned by Liotech, a 50-50 joint venture between the Russian Nanotechnologies Corporation (RUSNANO) and the Chinese holding company Thunder Sky Ltd. While using Chinese feed initially, it aims to use only Russian raw materials by 2015, and apparently this will be depleted lithium tails with elevated proportion of Li-6 from lithium enrichment activities at Novsibirsk (see below).